manognyaa/manognyaa/README.md

-- 👋 Hi, I’m `Manognya Dasika`.
-I am more passionated about UI / UX Designing and also in science Technology.
-I believe in Learning, Exploring and Growing 💯💯.
+- 👋 I'm a software engineer who is passionate about making contributing to open-source more approachable, creating technology to elevate people, and building community.
 - � I’m interested in UI/UX, html, css and javascript.
 - 🌱 I’m Junior.
 - I’m looking to collaborate on `html`, `css` and `python` projects.